 Identifying fields eligible for a join¶

 For historical reasons, some entities have a non-standard API in APIv3 in order to handle more complicated operations.
 Those entities - 'Contact', 'Contribution', 'Pledge', and 'Participant' - can be joined to from another table, but you can not join to other tables from them.
-This limitation will be removed in APIv4.
+APIv4 does not have this limitation.